chocolatey/choco-wiki/Troubleshooting.md

 * Some prerequisite has not been met
 * The installer doesn't allow installing an older version
 * etc - it's a generic error like we said

+<a id="markdown-not-recognized-as-the-name-of-a-cmdlet-function-script-file-or-operable-program" name="not-recognized-as-the-name-of-a-cmdlet-function-script-file-or-operable-program"></a>
+### Not recognized as the name of a cmdlet, function, script file, or operable program
+* With Chocolatey (choco) itself?
+Close and reopen the shell as the install didn't ensure the PATH was updated in the current shell.
+* With something you installed?
+See [My PATH is not getting updated](#my-path-is-not-getting-updated).

+<a id="markdown-my-path-is-not-getting-updated" name="my-path-is-not-getting-updated"></a>
+### My PATH is not getting updated
+First let's understand the scopes of the PATH environment variable.
+There is Machine, Current User (User), and Process environment variables.
+Process is a special scope that applies to the command shell (cmd.exe/powershell.exe).
+Process gathers Machine and User scopes when it first loads up **AND *ONLY* when it first loads up**.
+Yes, you read that right.
+This is a limitation of Windows, shells were never given the ability to see changes to environment variables and act accordingly.
+You traditionally need to install something, then close and reopen your shell to see it updated.
+That is a pretty clunky experience.

+To understand this, open Powershell, then install something that updates the PATH, and run the following in that already open PowerShell command shell:

+* `Write-Host "$((Get-ItemProperty -Path 'HKLM:\SYSTEM\CurrentControlSet\Control\Session Manager\Environment\' -Name 'PATH').Path); $((Get-ItemProperty -Path 'HKCU:\Environment' -Name 'PATH').Path)"` - This is Machine/User PATH pulled directly from the registry.
+* `$env:PATH` - This is Process PATH

+Contrast the two, notice there is a difference (there may be a lot of data to sift through).

+When you update the Machine/User environment variables, you would also need to update the Process environment variables as it doesn't not see those changes.
+Fortunately, with Chocolatey, we have a tool called `refreshenv` that does this for you so you don't need to close and reopen the shell. that can ensure that environment variables are updated in the current shell without needing to close and reopen the shell.
+If you run that and it doesn't have any effect, see [RefreshEnv has no effect](#refreshenv-has-no-effect).

+<a id="markdown-refreshenv-has-no-effect" name="refreshenv-has-no-effect"></a>
+### RefreshEnv has no effect
+If you are in cmd.exe, it should just work.
+In PowerShell, you need to install the Chocolatey PowerShell profile first for the command to work.

+Take note of whether it says "refreshing environment variables for ***cmd.exe***" or "refreshing environment variables for ***powershell.exe***".
+If you are in PowerShell and you see "***cmd.exe***" when you run `refreshenv`, then you need to do some additional work to get things set up. see [Why does choco in{tab} not work for me?](#why-does-choco-intab-not-work-for-me).